 Highway Expansion and Extension Loan Program (HELP)

-HELP is served by the seven-member Advisory Committee, charged with developing applications and guidelines, reviewing loan and financial assistance requests, and making recommendations to the State Transportation Board (STB) on loans and financial assistance requests.
-The Advisory Committee is also required to submit an annual report on the HELP program to the governor and the legislature.
+HELP program staff review HELP applications and make recommendations to the State Transportation Board (STB) on loans and financial assistance requests.
 The STB has the final approval authority on all HELP loans.